arimartorano/arimartorano/README.md

 - 🌱 I’m studying for **DataSys+ & Cloud+**

-- ⚡ Fun fact **I'm building a '07 Honda Civic for a car show I'm getting prepared for.
-It's Sailor Moon themed and I will be engineering a few special features using Raspberry Pi and Python**
+- ⚡ Fun fact **I'm building a '07 Honda Civic for a car show.
+It's Sailor Moon themed and I will be engineering a few specs using Raspberry Pi and Python, stay tuned for behind the scenes as take you on a fun anime journey!**

 <h3 align="left">Languages and Tools:</h3>